-Providing protection while shedding excess mass, the POC Octal X SPIN helmet marries performance and functionality.
+Providing protection while shedding excess mass, the HJC Ibex 2.0 helmet marries performance and functionality.

-The Aeron LAB Ultralight Jersey is the perfect combination of lightweight fabrics, a race ready fit and all the features you need when the temperature rises.
+The Aeron LAB Raceline Jersey is the perfect combination of lightweight fabrics, a race-ready fit and all the features you need when the temperature rises.
 The Aeron LAB collection spent two years in development and combines rigorous real-world testing with the best components available, resulting in clothing tuned to the needs of demanding riders reaching for new levels of performance.

 Having shed all this unnecessary bulk, it’s time to put your advantages into practice using good climbing technique.
 Here are some of our top tips to help you climb like the elites.

 Hills never get easier but you do get faster.
 Training your body to handle the requirements of the gradient is unavoidable and part of what road cycling is all about.

 There is no shame in using a wide range of gears for steep climbs - professional riders have often used compact chain-sets to tackle mountainous stages.
 Today, many top cyclists are going yet a step further for a mechanical advantage by swapping out their speed-focused sprockets for 32-11 tooth cassettes, utilising a mid-length rear derailleur to enhance the bike's climbing capabilities.

 Good pacing is central to climbing technique.
 During training, you should grow familiar with the Functional Threshold Heart Rate or Functional Threshold Power required to overcome certain gradients.

 Stay in your saddle